 Three key challenges arise in this regard.
 First, the APTBM constraints are highly nontrivial, which complicates their effective integration into the reconstruction process.
-Second, although nonlinear distortion exhibits common structural patterns across different PAs, a critical open challenge remains in leveraging these patterns to enhance reconstruction performance.
-Third, the periodicity of phase angles leads to intrinsic ambiguities in phase manipulation, posing additional challenges for achieving unambiguous phase recovery.
-Motivated by these challenges, we propose a novel two-stage signal reconstruction framework that progressively suppresses nonlinear distortion in APTBM-based systems, thereby enabling lower IBO operation and enhancing PA efficiency.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We decompose the PA-induced nonlinear distortion into a dominant component and a residual component, and accordingly develop a two-stage reconstruction framework comprising coarse and fine reconstruction stages. \item In the coarse reconstruction stage, we design distortion compensation schemes that utilize both the APTBM block structure and PA nonlinear characteristics to eliminate the dominant distortion.
-In particular, a phase compensation method is developed based on pre-characterized PA behaviors, which circumvents phase ambiguity issues. \item In the fine reconstruction stage, we minimize the residual distortion by formulating a nonconvex optimization problem subject to explicit APTBM constraints, leveraging the geometric symmetry of APTBM blocks.
-An iterative variable substitution strategy is adopted, relaxing the problem into a sequence of trust-region subproblems (TRSs), each of which can be efficiently solved in closed form, thereby ensuring low computational complexity. \item The proposed algorithm is evaluated through numerical simulations and testbed experiments conducted in both sub-6 GHz and millimeter-wave (mmWave) bands.
-The results demonstrate that the proposed method can significantly reduce the required IBO while ensuring transmission performance, leading to substantial improvements in PA efficiency compared to existing methods. \end{itemize}
+Second, although nonlinear distortion exhibits common structural patterns across different PAs, how to effectively leverage these patterns to enhance reconstruction performance remains a critical open challenge.
+Third, the periodicity of phase angles leads to intrinsic ambiguities in phase manipulation, posing additional challenges for achieving exact phase recovery.
+Motivated by these challenges, we propose a novel two-stage signal reconstruction framework that progressively mitigates nonlinear distortion in APTBM-based systems.
+By enabling operation at a reduced IBO, our proposed framework significantly enhances PA efficiency.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We decompose the PA-induced nonlinear distortion into a dominant component and a residual component, and accordingly develop a two-stage reconstruction framework comprising coarse and fine reconstruction stages. \item In the coarse reconstruction stage, we design distortion compensation schemes that leverage both the APTBM block structure and PA nonlinear characteristics to eliminate the dominant distortion. \item In the fine reconstruction stage, we minimize the residual distortion by formulating a nonconvex optimization problem subject to explicit APTBM constraints.
+By exploiting the inherent geometric symmetry of the APTBM blocks, we first unambiguously estimate the initial phase.
+Based on this estimate, we subsequently derive a closed-form solution to the reduced optimization problem, thereby yielding the fully reconstructed APTBM blocks. \item The proposed algorithm is evaluated through numerical simulations and testbed experiments conducted in both sub-6 GHz and millimeter-wave (mmWave) bands.
+Extensive results demonstrate that the proposed method significantly reduces the required IBO and achieves substantial PAE gains compared to existing methods. \end{itemize}